contrant2018/Misty_interaction/README.md

 # Misty TTS Node

-Basic instructions to get neural TTS running on Misty. for thiss ive created tow nodes that synthisize text to speech, a gTTS node that utilized googles Text to speech and a coqui-TTS.
+Basic instructions to get neural TTS running on Misty. for thiss ive created tow nodes that synthisize text to speech, a gTTS node that utilized googles Text to speech and a coqui-TTS. this node works with Ros2 jazzy.

 ---current Nodes---